hellojoechip/notify-telegram/README.md

 9. Enable web page preview. (still no idea what this does)
 11. Click on 'create action'.

-# Testing it
+### Testing it
-??
-Let me figure it out
+If the setup is done correctly, your newly created telegram channel will receive a notification each time a new commit is made.

 ## 2. Pushing a notification when a new pull request is made

-# The ifttt setup
+### The ifttt setup
 1. Create an account and login to [ifttt](https://ifttt.com)
 2. Click on create to create a new applet.
 3. Click on 'if this' and search for github.